 I won’t say that you won’t need professional dress as a freelancer – but you’ll likely need less of it.
 You can even sell your current inventory to make room for your Hawaiian shirts and flip flops.
 As a freelancer, you mostly need clothing for attending professional conferences and doing any client meetings.
 But your day-to-day will likely be more casual.
 Plus, the world is changing.
 A suit and tie almost looks out of place in a work setting today.
 This is great because ‘professional’ dress is expensive anyway.
 I’m all for dressing like Zuckerberg.

 Driving to work and back home each day is really expensive.
 According to AAA, it costs about 60 cents per mile to drive a car.
 That number jumps even higher if your commute is entirely in the city.
 Also take into account the time you’ll save as a freelancer.
 The average American commute is 30 minutes.
 So you may very well get an extra hour per day to produce more great content for your client.
 That’s pretty fantastic.

 You may also very well become location independent.
 This means you can live anywhere.
 You can find a place with cheaper rent/mortgage costs.
 Or perhaps you enjoy working in a coworking space and you can move within walking distance from one.
 Freedom is fantastic.

 It’s true, you can and may have brought your lunch to work most days.
-But for many, lunches out are nearly mandatory.
+But for many, lunches out are nearly mandatory, and is a real expense.
 It’s a time for bonding and collaborating with coworkers.
 And you may also be pressured into buying snacks throughout the day as well.
 For many people, the vending machine is too great of a temptation.

 As a freelancer, you can do most of your cooking at home.
 And any lunches out you can now expense to the business.